Dictionary » Positive Words » Resurrect – Meaning, Definition, Synonyms and Antonyms

 Resurrect – Meaning, Definition, Synonyms and Antonyms

-The word ‘Resurrect’ (Verb) means to bring something back to life, restore it from a state of inactivity, or make something relevant or active again.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Resurrect’ correctly in sentences.
+The word ‘resurrect’ (verb) means to bring someone or something back to life, or—more figuratively—to revive something that has become inactive, forgotten, or irrelevant.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples to use ‘resurrect’ correctly in sentences.

 Resurrect Explained in Depth

-A complete and detailed guide to the word Resurrect including meaning, definition, examples, etymology, synonyms, and antonyms.
+A practical, detailed guide to the word Resurrect, including meaning, definition, examples, etymology, common synonyms and antonyms, and quick ways to choose the right wording in everyday writing.

 Meanings of Resurrect

-Resurrect means to bring someone or something back from the dead, or metaphorically, to revive or bring back into use, fashion, or attention.
-The word is often used in religious or historical contexts when referring to someone rising from the dead.
-It’s also used more casually to describe reviving ideas, trends, habits, or projects that had once faded away.
+Resurrect means to bring someone or something back from the dead, or metaphorically, to revive or bring something back into use, fashion, attention, or relevance.
+The word is often used in religious and historical contexts, but it’s also common in everyday speech and business writing to describe bringing an idea, trend, habit, or project back to life after it faded.

 Definition: